saymrwulf/llm-playground/notes.md

-2022-09-21T21:58:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2022-09-21T08:05:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground) 2022-10-06T23:24:00 - Quick fix, referencing a known issue from the official repo (llm-playground)
+2022-09-21T21:58:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2022-09-21T08:05:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground) 2022-10-06T23:24:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2022-10-06T17:36:00 - Implementing approach from a new paper read last night (llm-playground)